 Tip: You can take a guided walk of Freedom Trail to enjoy more Downtown Boston sights.

 Best Part of Boston to Stay with Kids

-There’s a bowling alley and a cinema to enjoy on rainy days.
-Older kids can enjoy the free open-air workouts and concerts that happen within the district.
 There’s also the opportunity to enjoy the city sights from a boat on the water, which is bound to be a family favorite.